Steven-LeMoal/Bikes-Company-Management-Software/README.md

-# Sales-Company-Management-Software
+# Bikes-Company-Management-Software

-Sales Company Management Software using C# (with interface) and SQL.
+Bikes Company Management Software using C# (with interface) and SQL.

 I put the SQL Database files in the SQL forlder.